crispyricepc/sway-nvidia/README.md

 ## Installation

+### Dependencies

+`sway` and any proprietary NVIDIA driver is required (although this probably includes their new open kernel modules, I have not tested).
+It may also be the case that `vulkan-validation-layers` are required to use the vulkan backend.

+### AUR Installation

-Currently, this package is only available on ArchLinux via the AUR package [`sway-nvidia`](https://aur.archlinux.org/packages/sway-nvidia).
+If you're using ArchLinux, the package is available in the AUR as [`sway-nvidia`](https://aur.archlinux.org/packages/sway-nvidia).

 If you want to install this on another distro, you can clone and install the files manually